ryskit/amazon-cognito-identity-management-workshop/README.md

-## Amazon Cognito Identity Management Workshop
+## AWS Identity: Using Cognito for serverless consumer apps

-Build a Serverless microservices application demonstrating end-to-end authentication and authorization through use of Amazon Cognito, API Gateway, AWS Lambda, and all-things IAM.
+In this workshop, you learn how to build a serverless customer-facing microservices application demonstrating end-to-end authentication and authorization using Amazon Cognito, Amazon API Gateway, AWS Lambda, and all things AWS Identity and Access Management (IAM).
+You have the opportunity to build an end-to-end functional app with a secure identity provider showcasing user authentication patterns.

+## Start the workshop:

+Visit the site to get started: [https://serverless-idm.awssecworkshops.com/](https://serverless-idm.awssecworkshops.com/)

 ## License